NYPL-Simplified/metadata_wrangler/README.md

 # Library Simplified Metadata Wrangler
 [![Build Status](https://travis-ci.org/NYPL-Simplified/metadata_wrangler.svg?branch=master)](https://travis-ci.org/NYPL-Simplified/metadata_wrangler)

 This is the Metadata Wrangler for [Library Simplified](http://www.librarysimplified.org/).
-The metadata server utilizes and intelligently almagamates a wide variety of information sources for library ebooks and incorporates them into the reading experience for users by improving selection, search, and recommendations.
+The metadata server utilizes and intelligently amalgamates a wide variety of information sources for library ebooks and incorporates them into the reading experience for users by improving selection, search, and recommendations.

 It depends on the [LS Server Core](https://github.com/NYPL-Simplified/server_core) as a git submodule.